 Every day there’s something to celebrate here in Milwaukee – and today, it’s the pretzel.
 After all, it’s National Pretzel Day, a date set aside to honor the deliciousness of a time-honored snack that it’s estimated Americans consume at a rate of about two pounds per year.

 There are plenty of spots around town to find them.
-But in the spirit of the day, we've curated eight great spots, in no particular order, to get your pretzel fix – today or just about any day.
+But in the spirit of the day, we've curated 10 of the best spots to get your pretzel fix – today or just about any day.

 1. Beer gardens